DeepLearnI/atlas-ce-docs/docs/api_docs/sources/gui.md

 If you launch a job with a new parameter that no other jobs have had before, a new column will appear with that parameter.
 All jobs that do not log this parameter will have "*not available*" in this column.

+!!! note
-> NOTE: If there are too many columns, this section can be horizontally scrolled and can also be filtered.
+    If there are too many columns, this section can be horizontally scrolled and can also be filtered.

 #### Metrics